RodrigoMenegat/gardening/index.md

 I've created this out of impulse, in a day when I was feeling restless.
 I felt a creative urge, a desire to make something that is inherently mine, but that I can also share with others.

-I've been writing some journals and devoting time to street photography, but those are (at least up to now) very personal endeavors.
+I've been <a class='internal' href='#on-journaling'>journaling</a> and devoting time to street photography, but those are (at least up to now) very personal endeavors.
 I still feel the urge to put stuff out there – and not something like the journalism pieces I publish for my job, but something that is, and I'm getting repetitive here, personal.

 Digital gardeners often create <a class="external" href="https://maggieappleton.com/garden" target="_blank">neat and ordered lawns.</a> They may be ever growing, organic and dynamic, but they still follow at least some degree of order – tags, labels, different pages and indexes.
 I, however, decided to go on without planning too much.